Thursday, February 27, 2025

 believing their way to be the best and only way,

-what hope is there for people to work as a united team?
+what hope is there for people to work united?

 And this is what the elite, the rich and greedy, are counting on.